MrTrick/musica/README.md

 - Choosing a different location for metadata, to better support user interaction like searching.
 - Caching the index rather than fetching it anew for each request.
 - Including the upload/management features in the same API, rather than with a separate tool.
+- More tests.

+### Frontend

+Missing features:
+- Session support - keep the current track (and position) open across reloads
+- Shuffle feature
+- Search / filtering feature
+- Sort by columns
+- Seek within a song
+- Volume control
+- VU meter or visualisation
+- Playlists, different track views
+- Support for thumbnails
+- Automatically reload if new songs are added to the backend
+- More tests!

 ## Installation
 ### 1. Downloading